Audiology and Hearing Aid Services

 Vestibular or balance testing strategies focus on testing the vestibular (balance) portion of the inner ear.
 Once baseline measurements of vestibular, and visual function are performed, results are combined with clinical presentation, physical examination, and additional diagnostic evaluation to determine the proper explanation for dizziness and balance disorders.

 - Vestibular evoked myogenic potentials

-State of the art hearing aids are provided through the UAB Division of Otolaryngology and include several prominent brand names, such as Phonak, Siemens, GNResound and Otocon.
+State of the art hearing aids are provided through the UAB Department of Otolaryngology and include several prominent brand names, such as Phonak, Siemens, GNResound and Otocon.

 Conventional hearing aids may be Behind the ear (BTE), In the ear (ITE), Completely in the canal (CIC), or Contralateral routing of offside signal (CROS) hearing aids.